-Jack Ma, the wealthiest man in China spoke with Charlie Rose early this year at the Davos World Economic Forum about his journey founding Alibaba, a Chinese E-Commerce website that today handles more traffic than Ebay and Amazon combined – recently selling over $2 billion of goods in 96 seconds.
+Jack Ma, the wealthiest man in China spoke at the Davos World Economic Forum about his journey founding Alibaba, a Chinese E-Commerce website that today handles more traffic than Ebay and Amazon combined – recently selling over $2 billion of goods in 96 seconds.

 In his interview (video above), he gave a few interesting tips on his success.

 1. Make it a daily habit.

 In order to learn English, a teenage Jack Ma with limited resources decided to go to the Shangri-La Hotel every morning and pick up Western tourists to give them free tours of his home town HangZhou, in return for English lessons and some practise.
 He did this every morning for 9 years, rain or snow.

 2. Do not give up.

 Rejection is something Jack Ma is extremely familiar with and it does not seem to faze him one bit.
 He failed his university entrance exam 3 times.
 He applied to 30 jobs when he was looking for work and was rejected from all of them, including a job at KFC where 24 people applied and they hired everyone but him.
 He wrote to Harvard for a total of 10 times and was knocked back every single time.

 When asked about his failed applications to Harvard during the interview, he replied: “Someday I should go teach there maybe”.

 3. Take the initiative and make it happen.